The author is a scientist with a passion to describe the natural world in easy to understand ways.

-For the first time, in my life I really feel as my mouth is in good shape.
+For the first time in my life, I really feel like my mouth is in good shape.

-This does not mean that I saying that the Sonicare is no good.
-It helped me get my teeth in good shape. but of course I still needed to floss.
-And personally I think a water flosser is way better than traditional dental floss.
+This does not mean that I saying that Sonicare is no good.
+It helped me get my teeth in good shape. but of course, I still needed to floss.
+And personally, I think a water flosser is way better than traditional dental floss.

 One Woman's Review of the Sonicare Flex

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2009 Will Apse

 I have used Sonicare toothbrush for over 17 years.
 Ever since I started to use it I have had no dental treatments!
 Sonic brushing definitely works.

 I use the gum massage function three to four time a week, it keeps sensitivity at bay.